zaftnotameni/godot-4-compute-shaders-game-of-life-experiment/README.md

 and [Captain Coder's Learn You a Game Jam](https://itch.io/jam/learn-you-a-game-jam-2024) ended up being the final little push of motivation I needed to sit down and understand how this works.

+You can check my [learnings during this process](/learn-you-compute-shaders).

 ## Requirements to Run

 - Godot 4.3-beta2 or newer